Hours

 Pandemic Update

 The SARS-CoV-2 virus continues to cause outbreaks of infection and remains highly contagious.
-Despite its transmissibility, as a result of widespread population immunity and a variety of antiviral therapies, overall mortality and hospitalization rates are much lower than they were in earlier stages of the pandemic.
+Thankfully, as a result of widespread population immunity and a variety of antiviral therapies, overall mortality and hospitalization rates are much lower than they were in earlier stages of the pandemic.

 6.8 million people have died world-wide since the start of the COVID-19 pandemic— including 1.2 million Americans and 2,500 North Dakotans.
 The death toll from COVID-19 dwarfs any previous disease or pandemic our nation has faced— more than the 1918 influenza (650,000) or HIV/AIDS (700,000).